 Need more help getting a new blog up and running?
 Read my guide to sex toy reviewing and blogging (even if you won’t be blogging about toys — there’s useful info there!).
 And always, if you need help, email me at hey.epiphora [at] gmail [dot] com or grab me on Twitter.

-What do you plan to do about this terrible news?
+What has been your experience as a sex blogger on a free platform?
+Did you move to self-hosting?
 Have any other resources for fellow sex bloggers I should include?